philippe44/LMS-Raop/README.md

 https://sourceforge.net/projects/pupnp (you just need the libixml part of libupnp)

-You also need to find libFLACthe header files of libmad, libmpg123, libfaad2 and libosxr (only if you want resample)
+You also need to find the header files of libFLAC, libmad, libmpg123, libfaad2 and libosxr (only if you want resample)